-If you set your app's Sign-up and Log-in option as "Email and Social" or "Social Only", but your event is Invite-Only, this can cause confusion when people try to sign into your app.
-For example, If they make their account with Facebook, but their Facebook account was made with a different email than you used to invite them, they won't be able to log in.
+If you set your app's Sign-up and Log-in options with any of the social login options, such as Facebook or LinkedIn, and your event is Invite-Only, this can cause confusion when people try to sign into your app.
+For example, if they make their account with Facebook, and their Facebook account was made with a different email address than you used to invite them, they won't be able to log in.

 Make it pretty